rickyparada6/ACD19/README.md

 Also, can you add your nice notes from the readme in the "Primitive Master Sub....'s" repository to this readme once the labs are renumbered.

+Also, also, track the commits on "ACD labs & solutions".
+If I do something new there, reflect the changes in ACD19.

 txt me if you have any questions.

 Thx, great work!